 I highly recommend the Thermapen One.
 It gives an incredibly fast reading in just 2 to 3 seconds and is extremely precise.
 In addition, it features an easy-to-read display, long battery life, and a waterproof design, making it a go-to choice for professional chefs and home cooks alike.

-Simple Marinade for Juicy Chicken Breast
+Simple Marinade for Juicy Chicken

 When marinating chicken breast, balance four key elements: fat, acidity, salt, and spice.
 I keep it simple and often use what's already in my fridge and pantry.